March 29, 2021

 - Call your doctor if you develop a fever, rash or muscle or joint pain.

 There’s no need to panic if you do find at tick attached to your or your child’s skin.
 Prompt and proper removal of the tick helps prevent possible transmission of Lyme disease.
 The Centers for Disease Control and Prevention recommends you take these 4 steps:

-- Grasp the tick as close to the skin's surface as possible with fine-tipped tweezers.
+- Grasp the tick as close to the skin's surface as possible with fine-tipped tweezers

 - Pull upward with even pressure.
 Don't twist the tick; this can cause the mouth-parts to break off and remain in the skin.
 If this happens, remove the mouth-parts with tweezers.
 If you are unable to remove the mouth easily with clean tweezers, leave it alone and let the skin heal.

 - After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub, or soap and water.

 - Dispose of a live tick by submersing it in alcohol, placing it in a sealed bag/container, wrapping it tightly in tape, or flushing it down the toilet.
 Never crush a tick with your fingers.

 If you develop a rash or fever within several weeks of removing a tick, see your doctor.
 Be sure to mention your recent tick bite, when the bite occurred, and where you most likely acquired the tick.